-Beer / Liquor Licenses
+Beer / Wine / Liquor Licenses

 The sale and serving of alcoholic beverages requires that a Liquor License is obtained.
-Licensing businesses that are involved in the sale and/or serving of alcoholic beverages is a cooperative effort between the Iowa Alcoholic Beverages Division, the applicant and the City of Dubuque, known as the local authority.
+Licensing individuals that are involved in the sale and/or serving of alcoholic beverages is a cooperative effort between the Iowa Alcoholic Beverages Division, the applicant and the City of Dubuque, known as the local authority.

-Checklist for NEW licenses
+How to for NEW licenses

-Checklist for RENEWAL licenses
+How to for RENEWAL licenses

 If you have any questions please feel free to call Trish Gleason, Assistant City Clerk at 563.589.4120.

 In order to be eligible to hold a liquor, wine or beer license, the law requires the applicant to meet the standards of good moral character.
 Under Iowa law, applicants are considered to be of good moral character if they:

 - Are a U.S. citizen and an Iowa resident, or incorporated to do business in the state.
 The corporation must be registered and in good standing with the Iowa Secretary of State's office.

 - Have not been convicted of a felony during the past five years.

 - Have not had any financial interest in an Iowa liquor, wine or beer license which was revoked during the past two years.